braze-inc/braze-docs/_docs/_home/getting_started/setting_up_your_environment.md

 # Setting up your environment

-> Learn how to set up your local environment, so you can make complex or multi-document changes to Braze Docs.
+> Learn how to set up your local environment so you can make complex or multi-document changes to Braze Docs.
 Optionally, for small single-document changes, you can [make changes directly in GitHub]().

 ## Prerequisites